Wisconsin Moves Forward With Election Despite Virus Concerns

 “No matter what safety precautions you take, there’s going to be exposure," he said.
 "Who knows who comes into the polling place?”

 Peoples reported from New York.
-Associated Press writers Todd Richmond from Madison, Wis., and Julie Carr Smyth from Columbus, Ohio, contributed to this report.
+Associated Press writers Todd Richmond from Madison, Wis., Julie Carr Smyth from Columbus, Ohio, and Mark Sherman from Washington contributed to this report.